achmaddoli/A-Network-Quality-of-Service-Monitor-System-on-IP-Networks/README.md

    * **Solution:** I implemented a Data Validation phase at the server level, logging invalid data for debugging to ensure only accurate metrics are stored and visualized.

 ### **What I Learned**

-Working at the IoT and Intelligent Cloud Application Lab in Taiwan sharpened my skills in Data Integration and Advanced Problem-Solving.
-I learned to master the integration of hardware like Raspberry Pi 4 with robust software tools, developing a comprehensive understanding of real-time system synchronization.
-Beyond technical skills, working in a multidisciplinary environment developed my Collaborative Development capabilities, ensuring diverse components integrate into one cohesive system.
+Working at the IoT and Intelligent Cloud Application Lab in Taiwan strengthened my understanding of distributed monitoring systems, QoS metrics, and real-time data pipelines.
+I learned how to validate bandwidth and latency measurements, interpret network performance anomalies, and transform raw network data into actionable insights through dashboard visualization.

 ---